-In 1997, a common street address was established for the entire campus.
-The address of One Shields Avenue was chosen as the official campus address in recognition of one of the campus founders, Peter J. Shields.
-This action satisfied U.S Postal Service addressing requirements and allowed publishers to continue economically mailing to the campus.
+The address of One Shields Avenue is the official campus address, in recognition of one of the campus founders, Peter J. Shields.

 When users establish organizational information in KFS and establish a customer profile in AggieBuy, they must designate billing and shipping addresses.
-Once established, these addresses are populated into various purchasing documents (i.e., Requisition, Purchase Order, etc.) in KFS and on AggieBuy orders.
-Incorrect address information presents several problems, including delaying invoices and incoming shipments.
+Once established, these addresses are populated into various purchasing documents (i.e., Requisition, Purchase Order, etc.).

 KFS users need only enter the following information in the Edit Purchasing/Accounts Payable Info section of the Organization document: